jordymeow/ai-engine/readme.txt

 AI Engine's MCP tools are curated and permission-aware on purpose.
 They do not run arbitrary code, so your site stays safe even while an AI agent works on it.

+Each person connects with their own WordPress account, so every action shows up under their name.
+Administrators get full access.
+Editors can connect too once you turn on Editor Access, limited to the content they can already edit in WordPress: settings, users, plugins, themes and deleting stay with administrators.

 Some people have asked us to match tools like Novamira and give an AI agent full, unrestricted control of WordPress through arbitrary PHP execution.
 We will not add that to the official AI Engine plugin, because it is genuinely unsafe: it effectively turns your site into remote code execution.
 If you specifically want that Novamira-style power on a development or staging site, we made an optional companion plugin, [AI Engine YOLO](https://github.com/jordymeow/ai-engine-yolo), which brings the same unrestricted PHP execution and file access to AI Engine's MCP server.
 It is dangerous by design, switches itself off on production, and is offered on GitHub only.
 Please never run it on a live site.

 == Pro Features ==